I’m sure you’ve heard the term “target audience” being used by a lot of bloggers, but what exactly does it mean?

 It’s always the bloggers who never bother to think about their target audience who struggle most with creating compelling articles, growing an audience, and monetizing their blogs.

 As a side note, this is a topic I discuss in-depth in my course, From 0 to 5,000 Readers in 6 Months.
-Do check it out.
-It’s the best course you will ever find on the web for the price.
+It’s the best course you will ever find on the web for the price, considering it’s part of our XYZ platform, which also grants you access to four more courses, exclusive articles, tutorials, downloadable eBooks, and live events.

 One way to discover what kind of content is important to your ideal reader is to find real people to engage with.
 You can find people interested in the content topics your blog covers, in places like: